Abdur Rashid Khan (poet)

-Abdur Rashid Khan (1 January 19241 February 2019) was a Bangladeshi writer, educator, essayist and poet.
+Abdur Rashid Khan (1 January 1924 – 1 February 2019) was a Bangladeshi writer, teacher, essayist and poet.
 He received the Bangla Academy Literary Award in 1977 for his Bengali poetry.

 Early life

 Abdur Rashid Khan was born on 1 January 1924 in West Zafarabad, Chandpur.
-His father's name is Wise Uddin Khan and mother's name is Kamrun Nesa.
+His father's name is Waizuddin Khan and mother's name is Kamrun Nesa.
 He started his education at Raghunathpur Government Primary School and studied at Gridkalindia SE School.
 After that he passed 7th and 8th class in Dhaka Collegiate School.
 Jamurki Nawab Sir Abdul Gani of Tangail district passed high school matriculation.
 He completed his higher secondary from Dhaka College in 1945.
 He graduated with honors from University of Dhaka in 1949 and MA (postgraduate) degree in 1950.
 His only son Munim Khan and three daughters.
 His grandchildren include Zaahin Khan and Mumtaz Khan.
 He lived in North America from 12 March 2003 until his death.